KimmoKAhola/BabunBank/README.md

 # Babun Bank MVC Project

+### To log in as an admin:
+- username: richard.chalk@systementor.se
+- password: Hejsan123#
+### To log in as a cashier:
+- username: richard.erdos.chalk@gmail.se
+- password: Hejsan123#

 This project has been created using MVC in C#.
-The result can be viewed here https://babunbank.azurewebsites.net/ and here https://babun-api.azurewebsites.net/swagger/index.html
+The main page can be viewed [here](https://babunbank.azurewebsites.net/)

+and the API can be viewed [here](https://babun-api.azurewebsites.net/swagger/index.html)

 View of the landing page
 <img src="https://kimmostorage.blob.core.windows.net/test/babun-landing-page.png"/>